bamlab/a-gentle-introduction-to-mobile-development/react-native/react-native_1.md

 *React Native* is a framework developed by Facebook enabling to create applications for iOS and Android based on *React* and Javascript.

-Compared to the approach of Cordova, in which the application is running inside a full-fledged browser, React Native use the native components of the platform for your app.
+Compared to the approach of Cordova, in which the application is running inside a full-fledged browser, React Native uses the native components of the platform for your app.
 For both platform, your Javascript app is executed by *JavaScript Core*.
 React Native expose the components of the platform as well as APIs (which are usually close to the one existing in browser).

 This approach allow to have applications with a *native look'n'feel* while keeping a fast development pace without having to rewrite the app for two OSes. *Performance* is also very good because the UI is entirely handled by the OS and Javascript is run is its own thread.